SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

-Looking into the distribution of security returns.
-Usually, the covariance $$\Sigma$$ can be estimated from past returns reasonably.
-In an ideal world where $$\mu$$ is also reliably available as $$\Sigma$$, we can have the following distribution feed into our portfolio construction.
+Looking into the ingredints of security return distributions.
+Covariance $$\Sigma$$ can usually be estimated from past returns in reasonable accuracy (We are generally able to maintain a volatility target based on historical data as shown in [The "maximum Diversification Frontier"](https://skybluerw.github.io/2023/06/22/The-Maximum-Diversification-Frontier.html)).
+While in majority cases, the expected return $$\mu$$ can not be known with reasonable certainy.
+What's more, an mean variance optimization is often more prone to estimtion errors in the estimate of expected return.

 $$
 \begin{aligned}